-From May through to October 2020, the Impact Initiative will be convening a number of monthly online discussions as we take ESRC-DFID grant-holders and partners on a learning journey.
+From May through to September 2020, the Impact Initiative is convening a number of monthly online discussions as we take ESRC-DFID grant-holders and partners on a learning journey.
 The discussions will draw on some stand-out examples of particular impact pathways and strategies that have emerged over the course of the Impact Initiative programme.
 The process will be designed to produce reflections on opportunities and challenges of working on a portfolio of research in different ways to maximise impact.

 Key objectives for these learning events are: